fireinrain/github-trending/TrendsHist.md

 * 【2024-03-02】[OData / AspNetCoreOData](https://github.com/OData/AspNetCoreOData) - ASP.NET Core OData: A server library built upon ODataLib and ASP.NET Core
 ## Typescript

+* 【2025-06-22】[musistudio / claude-code-router](https://github.com/musistudio/claude-code-router) - Use Claude Code as the foundation for coding infrastructure, allowing you to decide how to interact with the model while enjoying updates from Anthropic.
 * 【2025-06-19】[marp\-team / marp\-cli](https://github.com/marp-team/marp-cli) - A CLI interface for Marp and Marpit based converters
 * 【2025-06-18】[musistudio / claude\-code\-router](https://github.com/musistudio/claude-code-router) - Use Claude Code as the foundation for coding infrastructure, allowing you to decide how to interact with the model while enjoying updates from Anthropic
 * 【2025-06-17】[Jigsaw-Code / outline-apps](https://github.com/Jigsaw-Code/outline-apps) - Outline Client and Manager, developed by Jigsaw.
 Outline Manager makes it easy to create your own VPN server.
 Outline Client lets you share access to your VPN with anyone in your network, giving them access to the free and open internet.